jecki/DHParser/documentation_src/manuals/ebnf.rst

 The nodes of the syntax-tree carry the names of the production rules by which they have been generated.
-Nodes, that have been created by components of a prduction receive the name of of the parser-type that has created the node (see :py:mod:`parse`) prefixed with a colon ":".
+Nodes, that have been created by components of a production receive the name of of the parser-type that has created the node (see :py:mod:`parse`) prefixed with a colon ":".
 In DHParser, these nodes are called "anonymous", because they lack the name of a proper grammatical component.